CNCF 10 Years: CPU Native vs GPU Native

 Key Primitives (or Building Blocks)

 The fundamentals of serverless remain unchanged.
-CNCF turns 10 now, Kubernetes, Lambda, ECS and Alexa turns 10 last year.
-Bedrock and Claude turns 2.
+CNCF turns 10 now, Kubernetes, Lambda, ECS and Alexa turn 11.
+Bedrock and Claude turn 2.
 Someone says Bedrock is the "Lambda of LLM."
 I say it is more than that.
 As I putted in post during Serverless 10 year, serverless continues to play a key role in the LLM world, handling the heavy lifting and delivering real AI/ML value to customers.
 This principle has held true since before the 'Attention is All You Need' era.

 What Comes Next

-Firecracker seems back to the stage.
-Inspired by Jeff Barr’s post, it’s clear that Firecracker lightweight VMs are becoming a enabler option for AI coding assistants or more: agentic AI, allowing users speed development and deployment while running code in protected sandboxes.
+From builder perspective, Firecracker seems back to the stage.
+Inspired by Jeff Barr’s post, it’s clear that Firecracker lightweight VMs are becoming a enabler option for AI coding assistants or more: Agentic AI, allowing users speed development and deployment while running code in protected sandboxes.
 Companies like E2B are also embracing this approach, providing safe environments for running AI-generated code.
 As prev builder of Fargate on Firecracker, I’m excited to see this happening.

 Hits